Weight loss often involves some changes to your diet — but can cinnamon and green tea help?

 Cinnamon comes from the bark of the cinnamon tree.
 It is sold in rolled scroll-like cylinders called quills, and as ground powder.
-Two types of cinnamon exist, Cassia, which is more refined and slightly sweeter, and Ceylon, which is the type you normally see on your grocery shelf.
+Two types of cinnamon exist: Ceylon, which is more refined and slightly sweeter, and Cassia, which is the type you normally see on your grocery shelf.

 Cinnamon and Glucose Control